Room-by-Room Finish Selection Checklist for New Builds and Remodels

 This list will become your roadmap.

-It shows you what’s coming, keeps you organized, and gives you a place to track decisions as they unfold.
-And most importantly, it replaces that “I feel like I’m forgetting something” stress with real clarity.
+It keeps you organized, shows you what’s coming, and gives you a place to track decisions.
+Most importantly, it replaces that nagging sense you’re forgetting something with real clarity.

 Ready for What’s Next?